If you’re searching for the best places to live in Los Angeles, but you’re worried about where should you live?

 Los Angeles is known for its warm climate, beaches, sun, celebrities, entertainment industry, and diversity.
 With over two thousand years of history, Los Angeles has an amazing array of activities for visitors and residents alike.
 As a growing urban centre with a population that exceeds 10 million people, it has become a mecca for visitors from around the world who want to enjoy all that Los Angeles has to offer including its famous beaches along with world-class shopping and dining venues.

-So, whether you’re looking for a place to get settled in with your family, or simply want to live close by near the city’s best restaurants and galleries, we’ve put together a list of the 7 best places to live in Los Angeles, based on the information on the cost of living, safety, and more.
+So, whether you’re looking for a place to get settled in with your family, or simply want to live close by near the Los Angeles Best Restaurants and galleries, we’ve put together a list of the 7 best places to live in Los Angeles, based on the information on the cost of living, safety, and more.

 There are many reasons why Hollywood is one of the best places to live in Los Angeles.
 For starters, the population is diverse and it’s full of restaurants, bars, and clubs.
 It’s also close to several of Los Angeles’ best beaches such as the infamous “Venice Beach”, which is just a few minutes away, while there’s also “Santa Monica” nearby that has miles upon miles of sandy shoreline perfect for swimming or relaxing on your own private beach.